Josh Dunkley: AFL career

 Following a best-and-fairest season for the Bulldogs in 2022, Dunkley requested to be traded to the Brisbane Lions.
 He was traded on the final day of trade period.

+Dunkley was part of the Brisbane Lions 2024 premiership winning team, and again in 2025.
+In doing so, Dunkley became a three-time premiership player, and is a premiership player at two different clubs.